groovy-sky/azure-spoke-checker/README.md

 ## Introduction

 Azure Spoke Checker is a web app for Azure Virtual Network connectivity check tool.
 Using it, you can evaluate Virtual Network's (aka Spoke) connected to central Virtual Network (aka Hub) in Microsoft Azure Cloud.
-You can easily

-web application, built using Golang, designed to streamline and automate the validation of a Spoke Virtual Network (VNet) within a Hub-Spoke topology in Microsoft Azure.
-For those unfamiliar with the term, a Hub-Spoke topology is a network configuration where a central 'Hub' VNet communicates with multiple 'Spoke' VNets, akin to the hub and spokes of a bicycle wheel.
+It is a web application, built using Golang, designed to streamline and automate the validation of a Spoke Virtual Network (VNet) within a Hub-Spoke topology in Microsoft Azure.

 Azure Spoke Checker was designed to: